 Here’s the link to apply for Working with Children Check:

-Public Liability Insurance of $20 million is also now compulsory.
-Public liability insurance will helps in cases of unexpected incidents of your home and contents.
+Public liability insurance of $20 million is also now compulsory.
+Public liability insurance will help in cases of unexpected incidents of your home and contents.
 Global experience recommends AIG Homestay Host Insurance Plus, but please talk to us if you have your own insurance already.
-Please see the link below for AIG Homestay Host Insurance Plus:
+Please see the link below for AIG Homestay Host Insurance Plus website:

 A: We generally recommend that using the washing machine for clothes is allowed once a week, as this is normal in Australia.

 However, many students from China may want to wash their underwear daily, by hand, as this is part of their culture.
 If this is the case, we suggest that provide them with a bucket and ask them to wash using the sink in the laundry for hygienic purposes.
 Please ask them to hang their underwear outside on the line, or somewhere with open air, not in their wardrobe.

 A: We do not recommend that hosts allow the parents to stay with the student at your home.
 Homestay is for students only, and it may become uncomfortable if you have other students with you.
 Your student’s parents can stay at a nearby hotel, and they can meet outside your home.
 Some parents may want to visit their child at their homestay, and meet you, when they first arrive, or if they come to visit.
 However, they need to ask for your permission and come for a visit when you and your family are at home.

 A: If you have advised the student that you will enter from time to time to open the window, you can.
 However, most students would like their own privacy, and do not want anyone to enter their room when they are not there.
 Please speak with your student when they arrive to let them know you may need to do this from time to time to avoid any misunderstanding.
 Additionally, you are not expected to tidy their room, and they should not expect you to do so.

 A: The student is part of the family and you can ask them to assist with house chores, however there should be clear boundaries when you ask them to do so.